What is rhythm in music: An introduction to beats, meters, and tempo

 • The bottom value (the ‘denominator’) tells us if a beat is constituted by a half note (2), quarter note (4), eighth note (8), or sixteenth note (16).

-Let’s walk through an example – in the above images, we see a time signature of 4/4.
+Let’s walk through an example—in the above images, we see a time signature of 4/4.
 This means that our music is in quadruple meter (i.e. has four beats per measure), and that a quarter note is equivalent to one beat.

-This raises the question: what’s a quarter note?
+This raises the question: What’s a quarter note?

-Rhythmic values in sheet music
+Rhythmic values chart

 Note that one whole note, two half notes, four quarter notes, eight eighth notes, and sixteen sixteenth notes are all equivalent to one another in their total duration.